logseq/docs/db-version.md

 Repeating works for tasks as well as for user defined properties.
 Read to the end to define your own repeated nodes.

 Repeated tasks are available on any task that has a `Deadline` (or `Scheduled`) property.
 When setting the values for these properties in a popup, check `Repeat task` to enable repeating.
 The datetime interval for repeating is customizable.
 Click on the number or time interval e.g. `Day` to change it.
+For dates, the time interval ranges from `Day` to `Year`.
+For datetimes, the time interval ranges from `Minute` to `Year`.

 Once repetition is enabled on a node, it works as follows:
 * When `Status` changes to `Done`, the `Status` resets to `Todo`.
 * When `Status` changes to `Done`, the `Deadline` (or `Scheduled`) property changes to the current day/time plus the current repeated interval.
 For example, if it's currently 12:20 and the interval is 1 hr, the new value is 13:20.

 To define your own repeated nodes, create a `Date` or `DateTime` property and a property with [property choices](#property-choices) that has `Checkbox state mapping` configured.
-To configure a node with your user properties, re-read the previous paragraph replacing `Status`, `Deadline`, `Todo` and `Done` with your properties and checkbox mapping.
+To configure a node with your user properties, re-read the previous paragraphs replacing `Status`, `Deadline`, `Todo` and `Done` with your properties and checkbox mapping.
 One additional configuration you'll want to choose in a date/datetime popup is the property dropdown next to `When`.

 #### Customizing Tasks